 At the Shouse Law Group we know that just being accused of a California sex crime is stressful.
-And conviction for a sex crime carries serious consequences that can include:
+And a conviction for a sex crime carries serious consequences that can include:

 - Time in California state prison or county jail,